Partially multiplicative quandles and simplicial Hurwitz spaces: Tameness properties for PMQs and the PMQ-ring

-We use the word ``norm'' in Definition \ref{defn:norm} because of the relation with the following, standard definition. \begin{defn} A \emph{norm} on a group $G$ is a function of sets $N\colon G\to\N$ satisfying the following properties: \begin{itemize} \item $N(g)+N(h)\geq N(gh)$ for all $g,h\in G$; \item $N(g)=0$ if and only if $g=\one$. \end{itemize} A norm is \emph{conjugation invariant} if moreover $N(g)=N(h^{-1}gh)$ for all $g,h\in G$. \end{defn} The link between normed groups and normed PMQs is given by the following definition. \begin{defn} Let $G$ be a group with a conjugation invariant norm $N$.
+Definition \ref{defn:norm} is inspired by the following, standard definition. \begin{defn} A \emph{norm} on a group $G$ is a function of sets $N\colon G\to\N$ satisfying the following properties: \begin{itemize} \item $N(g)+N(h)\geq N(gh)$ for all $g,h\in G$; \item $N(g)=0$ if and only if $g=\one$. \end{itemize} A norm is \emph{conjugation invariant} if moreover $N(g)=N(h^{-1}gh)$ for all $g,h\in G$. \end{defn} The link between the notions of normed group and normed PMQ is given by the following definition, associating a normed PMQ with a normed group. \begin{defn} Let $G$ be a group with a conjugation invariant norm $N$.
 We define a PMQ $G\geo=G\geo_N$, called the \emph{geodesic PMQ} associated with $G$.
 The underlying quandle of $G\geo$ is the underlying quandle of $G$; the partial product of $G\geo$ is only defined on pairs $(a,b)$ of elements of $G$ such that $N(ab)=N(a)+N(b)$, and coincides with the product $ab$ in $G$.
-The norm $N\colon G\geo\to\N$ is defined, as a map of sets, by the norm $N\colon G\to \N$. \end{defn} The triangular inequality and conjugation invariance for $N$ ensure that all conditions in Definitions \ref{defn:partialmonoid} and \ref{defn:PMQ} are indeed satisfied.
+The unit is the unit of $G$.
+The norm $N\colon G\geo\to\N$ is defined, as a map of sets, by the norm $N\colon G\to \N$. \end{defn} The triangular inequality and conjugation invariance for $N$ ensure that all conditions in Definitions \ref{defn:partialmonoid} and \ref{defn:PMQ} are satisfied.
 The fact that $N\colon G\geo\to\N$ is a map of PMQs, and in particular of partial monoids, follows from the fact that the products $(a,b)\mapsto ab$ allowed in $G\geo$ are precisely those for which $N$ is additive.

-One can consider Definition \ref{defn:Ggeo} as a particular instance of Definition \ref{defn:fullsubPMQ}: we can indeed consider the group $G\times \Z$, and let $S\subset G\times\Z$ be the subset containing all couples of the form $(g,N(g))$.
+One can consider Definition \ref{defn:Ggeo} as a particular instance of Definition \ref{defn:fullsubPMQ}: we can indeed consider the group $G\times \Z$, and let $S\subset G\times\Z$ be the subset containing all pairs of the form $(g,N(g))$.
 Then $S$ contains the unit $(\one,0)$ of $G\times \Z$ and inherits from $G\times\Z$ a structure of PMQ, which is isomorphic to $G\geo$.
 Note also that $(G\geo,G)$ is naturally a PMQ-group pair (see Definition \ref{defn:PMQgrouppair}), by considering $\Id_G$ as a map (of PMQs) $G\geo\to G$, and by letting $G$ act on $G\geo$ by right conjugation.